ronaldoussoren/pyobjc/docs/apinotes/XgridFoundation.rst

 .. note::

-   The XgridFoundation framework is not present in OSX 10.8 or later, which means the XgridFoundation package will raise ImportError when you try to use it on this release of OSX.
+   The XgridFoundation framework is not present in macOS 10.8 or later, which means the XgridFoundation package will raise ImportError when you try to use it on this release of macOS.

 API Notes
 ---------